eriksquires/VaesSubgroups/README.md

 * r2_by_domain.R
 * leave_one_out.R

+I then use Rstudio to render the quarto document (VaesSubgroups.qmd).

-Data comes from the Vaes (2023) paper on ME/CFS patient clusters, and is downloaded once in process_excel.R.
+Data comes from the Vaes (2023) paper on ME/CFS patient clusters, and is downloaded, if needed, by process_excel.R.

 You'll find the clean PDF under docs/ which looks nicer than whats in Preprints.org.